rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Microsoft_Teams/help.md

 This will kick off the workflow and prompt you when the search is completed.

-Search criteria can be 'body', 'subject' or 'from' lines in the email.
+Search criteria can be 'body', 'subject', or 'from' lines in the email.
 For example:

 `!delete-emails subject="A phishy email" from="example.com" body="Click here for free stuff"`

-Any combination of 'body', 'subject' and 'from' can be used.
+Any combination of 'body', 'subject', and 'from' can be used.
 At least one search item must be given.

 If you'd like the workflow to delete emails you can use 'delete=true'.
 For example: